Regularly ranked as the leading University in the UK, we offer a rigorous, stimulating, inspiring and rewarding experience.

 Early December 2014: Short-listing takes place; decisions are communicated by email.

-Mid-December 2014: Interviews dates for Biomedical Sciences in 2014 are TBC.
+Mid-December 2014: Interviews for 2014 will be held on Wednesday 17 December 2014.
 Find out more about interviews for Biomedical Sciences.

 Final decisions will be communicated to applicants by colleges.